mgelbart/magnum-opiate/README.md

 Rowlend opened the snack packed by his loving family: heirloom tomatoes, zucchini sticks, and couple radians of stolen carrot cake (stolen because Trudi had intended to bake her cake and eat it too, but Rowlend had snatched it away upon his departure and shoved it into his suitcase without so much as a tonne of guilt.
 This made perfect sense at the time, as he couldn’t possibly afford an extra tonne of weight to be added to the spaceship’s already considerable load).
 Neil, on the other hand, only ate a pack of raisins d’être.
 They were his favourite snack: sweet, shrivelled, and succulent.

 Rowlend and Neil arrived safely on the moon without getting hitched.
 They parked the _Desiderata_ near the pointy part of the crescent, but not right at the point itself which would have posed a risk of puncturing the vessel.
 Rowlend’s first few steps on the moon were exhilarating.
 He now understood how Michael Jackson would have felt, had he ever been on the moon.
-“This is wonderful!” exclaimed Rowlend.
-“I feel so _light_, so _free_, as if all my worries were left on Earth.
+"This is wonderful!" exclaimed Rowlend.
+"I feel so _light_, so _free_, as if all my worries were left on Earth.
 There is nobody here, Neil!
-The moon is my Oyster card.”
+The moon is my Oyster card."
 He glanced over at his partner-in-crime, who was taking a step or two himself.
-“Now now there, Neil, mind the gap between those two craters.
+"Now now there, Neil, mind the gap between those two craters.
 Wouldn’t want you falling.
 Oh, Neil, I’m so glad you brought me here.
 I feel wonderful!
-I feel like… like all these atoms joined forces in this totally improbable way to form _me_, Rowlend, just so I could enjoy this one moment of lunar bliss.”
+I feel like… like all these atoms joined forces in this totally improbable way to form _me_, Rowlend, just so I could enjoy this one moment of lunar bliss."
 Some would say Rowlend had entered the territory known as rambling.
-He continued: “Oh, Neil!
-Allow me to compose a sonnet, Neil, to commemorate this moment—”
+He continued: "Oh, Neil!
+Allow me to compose a sonnet, Neil, to commemorate this moment—"

 At this moment, though, something other than a sonnet reading transpired.
 Neil gave Rowlend a significant look and tapped his spacesuit.
 They hadn’t turned on the radios yet.
 Neil hoped Rowlend hadn’t said anything of import.